crdroidandroid/crdroid.net/blog/articles/2022-06-18-Blog-and-updates.md

 ---
 ### Well it sure has been a while
 The team here at crDroid sure isn't sleeping.
-In the last few (lot of) days, we've worked a lot on optmizing our frontend, backend and of course our source.
+In the last few (lot of) days, we've worked a lot on optimizing our frontend, backend and of course our source.

 What does it mean you ask?
 *Frontend*
 Well first for public area, we've added a blog page on our website where you can check what the team is working on.
 We hope this will be a good way for us to interact with the community more and get some on site feedback for our work.
 *Backend*
 Optimized some stuff for our API.
 *Source*